bensherlock/nm3-python-simulator/nm3sim/README.md

 + NodeBase class
 + NodePacket class

-The BaseNode holds a 3d position in the virtual sea.
-Changes to the position result in NodePackets being sent to the simulation controller.
+The BaseNode is used at the controller, each has a unique id and holds a 3d position in the virtual sea.
+Changes to the position at the clients result in NodePackets being sent to the simulation controller.
 These positions are then used by the controller to determine propagation delay and transmission losses.
-Visualisations use the node positions as centre points for displaying the outward propagating acoustic signals.
+Visualisations use the published positions as centre points for displaying the outward propagating acoustic signals.

 ## Modem